 What does a Still Lake listener actually do?

-“To listen is very hard because it asks of us so much interior stability that we no longer need to prove ourselves by speeches, arguments, statements…True listeners no longer have an inner need to make their presence known.
+“To listen…asks of us so much interior stability that we no longer need to prove ourselves by speeches, arguments, statements…True listeners no longer have an inner need to make their presence known.
 They are free to receive, welcome, and accept.” ~ Henri Nouwen

 What if you were given the invitation to settle in with a cuppa, a soft throw, and the opportunity to talk it all out?
 What if there was someone nearby ready to “receive, welcome, and accept” you as you are?
 Someone who believes that your deepest Self has wisdom and goodness to offer?
-A listener who trusts your Inner Teacher, your Inner Wisdom?
+Compassionate listening trusts your Inner Teacher, your Inner Wisdom.

 Nouwen has more to say.
 His challenge is the quiet safety at the heart of our Still Lake Listening practice.
 He says, “Hospitality is not to change people, but to offer them space where change can take place.
 It is not to bring men and women over to our side, but to offer freedom not disturbed by dividing lines.
 It is not to lead our neighbor into a corner where there are no alternatives left, but to open a wide spectrum of options for choice and commitment.
 Nor is it an educated intimidation with good books, good stories, and good works, but the liberation of fearful hearts so that words can find roots and bear ample fruit…